-I. Indications
+Indications

-Lutetium Lu 177 dotatate is considered medically necessary in the treatment of select individuals with low-, intermediate- or well-differentiated high-grade neuroendocrine tumors who have progressed on somatastatin-anlaogs (SSA) in EITHER of the following:
+Lu-dotatate is considered medically necessary in the treatment of adults with low- (G1), intermediate- (G2) or high-grade (G3) well-differentiated neuroendocrine tumors who have progressed on somatastatin-anlaogs (SSA) in EITHER of the following:

-- A. Inoperable or metastatic somatostatin receptor-positive gastroenteropancreatic neuroendocrine tumors (GEP-NETs) of the pancreas, foregut, midgut and hindgut in adults - B. Inoperable or metastatic somatostatin receptor positive bronchopulmonary or thymic tumors in adults
+- A. Inoperable or metastatic somatostatin receptor-positive gastroenteropancreatic neuroendocrine tumors (GEP-NETs) of the pancreas, foregut, midgut and hindgut - B. Inoperable or metastatic somatostatin receptor-positive bronchopulmonary or thymic tumors or pheochromocytomas and paragangliomas